-The accounting officer is required by the Monispat Finance Management Act (Act 56 of 2000), to maintain advances excounting seconds and is responsible for the content and integrity of the annual financial statements and instated financial information the state of affinise of the removal processing of the statement of the financial process of the results of the statement of the removal process of the results of the statement of the statements and integrity of the statements and memory and the statements and were given unweighted access to all financial recents and related data.
+The accounting officer is required by the Municipal Finance Management Act (Act 56 of 2003), to maintain adequate accounting records and is responsible for the content and integrity of the annual financial statements and related financial information included in this report.
+It is the responsibility of the accounting officer to ensure that the annual financial statements fairly present the state of affairs of the municipality as at the end of the financial year and the results of its operations and cash flows for the period then ended.
+The external auditors are engaged to express an independent opinion on the annual financial statements and was given unrestricted access to all financial records and related data.

-The annual financial statements have been prepared in accordance with Standards of Generally Recognised Accounting Practice (GRAP) including any interpretations, guidelines and directives itsued by the Accounting Standards Beard.
-The annual financial statements are based upon approximate accounting policies consistently applied and supported by meanwable and policies ligaments and estimates.
+The annual financial statements have been prepared in accordance with Standards of Generally Recognised Accounting Practice (GRAP) including any interpretations, guidelines and directives issued by the Accounting Standards Board.

+The annual financial statements are based upon appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates.